 The 3rd generation Subaru Rex (3-door and 5-door sedan) came in October, 1986 with a wheelbase of 229.5 cm.
 There was now also a 3-valve engine.
 There was no turbo.
 In February, 1987 a permanent four-wheel-drive was added.
 By March, 1988 the 3-valve engine became available with supercharger.
 In the export the car (with 665 cc engine) was called Subaru M70.
 In June, 1989 the 2-cylinder engine was replaced by a 547 cc 4-cylinder, which was also available with supercharger.
 In the export the 4-cylinder was 758 cc and the car was called Subaru M80.
 In Europe the car was still called Subaru mini Jumbo, in Australia Subaru Sherpa.
 After the implementation of the new tax regulations in March, 1990 the bonnet was extended and the car was now 329.5 cm long, the engine grew to 658 cc (2-valve) in Japan, and the supercharger finally got the maximum of 64 PS.
 In China, it is known as Jiangbei Meilu JJ 7090.

 With a wheelbase of 231 cm came in March, 1992 the Subaru Vivio as a 3-door and 5-door sedan.
 There were two supercharger engines both with 64 PS, the OHC 2-valve and a new DOHC 4-valve.
-In February, 1994 for a short while a 2-door T-top version became available.
-By November, 1995 a retro version was introduced, the Bistro, the firrst in the kei car industry with many others to follow.
+Both part time and permanent four-wheel-drive was offered.
+In May, 1993 for a short while a 2-door T-top version became available.
+By November, 1995 a retro version was introduced, the Bistro, the first in the kei car industry with many others to follow.
 In the export the car had the same name and 658 cc engine as in Japan.